 The fundamental challenge for renewable energy is its intermittency.
 In dry periods, rivers do not flow as strongly.
 Solar generates most power during the day when the sun is strongest, but this does not overlap when demand is highest (early evening).
 Wind speeds fluctuate.
-Energy from those sources can be stored, though the procedures are complex and the conditions are limited.
-These are contemporary problems that developed countries are grappling with.
+Energy from those sources can be stored, though the procedures are complex and the conditions are limited.23 These are contemporary problems that developed countries are grappling with.

-- 21. This guaranteed minimum price is not charged directly to the consumer.
+$^{^{21}}$ This guaranteed minimum price is not charged directly to the consumer.
 The consumer still receives the normal retail price, but the government props up the price to this minimum level.
-It acts as a form of subsidy to help adoption. - 22.
-Based on field research by KWR International (2015).
+It acts as a form of subsidy to help adoption.

+$^{^{22}}$ Based on field research by KWR International (2015).

 Only once Myanmar has developed enough to invest in widespread storage and advanced or 'smart' grid technology can it rely on renewables for a dominant share of its electricity supply without threatening reliability.
 This does not mean all investments into renewables need to be foregone.
 As highlighted, small solar or hydro systems can be ideal for certain settings in Myanmar.
-Taking steps towards allowing independent power producers to sell back to the grid any excess supply would be helpful.
+Taking steps towards alowing independent power producers to sell back to the grid any excess supply would be helpful.
 Such systems are in place in developed countries, but for technical reasons have not achieved traction in Myanmar.

-6. Governance and the private sector
+6 Governance and the private sector

 The structure of the power sector can influence everything from retail prices to the supply of electricity.
 The vast majority of generation, transmission, and distribution remains state-led, but recent changes in legislation, such as the new Electricity Law in 2014, now encourage greater private sector participation.
-Currently over 200MW of private sector power plants have been operational, but MOUs with over 50 companies are outstanding on hydro and thermal power plants (Nam et al. 2015).
+Currently over 200MW of private sector power plants have been operational, but MOUs with over 50 companies are oustanding on hydro and thermal power plants (Nam et al. 2015).
 This represents only a small share, but the future trend is clear.

 Until recently, eight ministries were responsible for energy matters.
 As of March 2016, the new administration has combined existing ministries to create the Ministry of Electric Power and Energy (MOEPE) to streamline government activity in this sector.
 The National Energy Management Committee (NEMC) devises energy policies in coordination with these ministries.
 On the ground, various state-economic enterprises carry out most of the work.
 The Myanmar Electric Power Enterprise (MEPE) develops the national transmission networks and substations.
 The Electricity Supply Enterprise (ESE) supplies power to the rest of the country, minus Yangon.
 Electricity distribution in Yangon now falls under the auspice of the Yangon Electricity Supply Corporation (YESC).
-This stems from a recent change to what was earlier the state-owned Yangon Electricity Supply Board (YESH).
-Previously under MOEP, YESC is now financially independent.
+This stems from a recent change to what was earlier the state-owned Yangon Electricity Supply Board (YESB).
+Previously under MOEP, YESC is now financially independent.24 Independent power producers (IPPs) are allowed, and examples of public-private partnerships (PPPs) in electricity generation are becoming more common.
+Foreign investment still requires links with either a local company or directly with the government.